Agricultural Fact and Activity Sheets

 Jr. Sprout – Funky Foods

-Blue tomatoes, red bananas, and green oranges - is this possible?
+Blue tomatoes, red bananas, and green oranges – is this possible?
 Yes, it is with the help and knowledge of farmers and scientists.
 Changes in color or taste made to fruits and vegetables can create healthier foods.
-This booklet an activity and provides colorful images and information regarding healthy fruits and vegetables through standards of science, math and English.
+This activity booklet provides colorful images and information regarding healthy fruits and vegetables through standards of science, math and English.

 Jr. Sprout – Healthy Eating